AEFeinstein/Super-2024-Swadge-FW/main/modes/games/GottaGo/ggDocs.md

     - [ ] Select

 ## Known Bugs
-- Occasionally, toilets that cannot used are marked with a check
 - Sometimes when num of urinals reduces next round, selection pointer is off the end.
 - Long toilets do not have a penalty applied
-- Puddles overwrite previous penalties
-- End urinals aren't incentivized
 - Odd-order urinals are valued the same as even order